 Notes and substitutions

-- Eggplant: Choose the long, slender Japanese/Chinese variety available at Asian supermarkets.
+- Eggplant: Choose the long, slender Japanese or Chinese variety available at Asian supermarkets.

 - Oil: Choose a neutral oil with a high smoke point, which is ideal for frying.
-Good options include vegetable oil, canola oil, peanut oil, or avocado oil if you're willing to spend a bit more.
+Popular choices are vegetable oil, canola oil, peanut oil, or avocado oil if you're willing to spend a bit more.

 How to make this recipe

-Step 1: Use a fork to pierce the eggplant to allow the steam to escape as it cooks, preventing it from bursting.
+Step 1: Pierce the eggplant with a fork to let steam out as it cooks, preventing it from bursting.
 Grill them on the stove over medium-high heat, preferably on a wire rack.

-Step 2: Once cool enough to handle, peel the charred skin while leaving the flesh intact.
-You can use a spoon to scrape any burnt bits or rinse them gently under running water.
+Step 2: When it is cool enough to handle, peel the charred skin while keeping the flesh intact.
+You can use a spoon to scrape any burnt bits, or give it a gentle rinse under running water.

 Step 3: Flatten them with a fork, keeping them as whole as possible.
-Set them aside.
+Then, set them aside.

-Step 4: Combine 3 eggs, 1 teaspoon fish sauce, a pinch of salt, some ground pepper, 1 stalk of scallion, and chilies (if using) in a bowl.
-Beat until frothy to create a lighter and fluffier omelet.
+Step 4: Combine 3 eggs, 1 teaspoon fish sauce, a pinch of salt, some black pepper, 1 stalk of scallion, and chilies (if using) in a bowl.
+Beat them together until frothy to create a light and fluffy omelet.

-Step 5: Dip the eggplant into the egg mixture, coating them well.
-If you prefer to fry them separately, you can use two bowls to make it easier to slide them into the pan.
+Step 5: Dip the eggplant into the beaten eggs, coating them well.
+You can fry them together or one at a time to make it easier to handle in the pan.

-Step 7: Fry until the edges are browned, about 1 minute.
-If the eggs have spread out too much, you can fold the sides inward.
+Step 7: Fry until the edges turn golden brown, which usually takes about a minute.
+If the eggs have spread out too much, simply fold the sides inward to clean it up.

-Step 8: Carefully flip the omelet and continue frying the other side for another minute until browned and thoroughly cooked.
+Step 8: Carefully flip the omelet and let the other side fry for another minute until it's browned and fully cooked through.

 Recipe FAQs

-While it is possible to use other types of eggplant, such as globe or Italian eggplant, it's worth noting that larger ones can be a bit trickier to cook on the stovetop.
-They tend to char on the outside before the inside becomes creamy and fully cooked.
+If you decide to use other varieties of eggplant, like globe or Italian eggplant, just keep in mind that larger ones might be a bit more challenging to cook on the stovetop.
+They often char on the outside before the inside gets that creamy texture and cooks all the way through.

 Other vegetable recipes you may like